-The Montana Environmental Custodial Trust (the Custodial Trust) performs its responsibilities in compliance with the terms of the Settlement Agreement (ASARCO, 2009) and Consent Decree Regarding Montana Sites and consistent with the Custodial Trust’s fiduciary obligations to the United States and the State of Montana—the sole beneficiaries (Beneficiaries) of the Custodial Trust.
-Additionally, the Custodial Trust must fulfill ASARCO’s clean-up obligations set forth in a 1998 Consent Decree, as modified, between the United States and ASARCO LLC, et al (Civil Action No. CV-98-3-H-CCL-US federal District Court, District of Montana) as a result of claims brought against ASARCO by the United States pursuant to the Resource Conservation and Recovery Act (RCRA).
+The Montana Environmental Custodial Trust (Custodial Trust) performs its responsibilities in compliance withthe Settlement Agreement (ASARCO, 2009) and Consent Decree Regarding Montana Sites and consistent with the Custodial Trust’s fiduciary obligations to the United States and the State of Montana—the sole Beneficiaries of the Custodial Trust.
+Additionally, the Custodial Trust must fulfill ASARCO’s cleanup obligations set forth in a 1998 Consent Decree, as modified, between the United States and ASARCO LLC, et al (Civil Action No. CV-98-3-H-CCL-US federal District Court, District of Montana) as a result of claims brought against ASARCO by the United States pursuant to the Resource Conservation and Recovery Act (RCRA).

 Lead Agencies